springfall2008/batpred/README.md

 **metric_min_improvement_discharge** Sets the minimum cost improvement it's worth discharging for.
 A value of 0 or 1 is generally good.

 **rate_low_threshold** sets the threshold below average rates as the minimum to consider for a charge window, 0.8 = 80% of average rate
 If you set this too low you might not get enough charge slots.
 If it's too high you might get too many in the 24-hour period which makes optimisation harder.
-You can set this to 0 to consider all possible slots, this can be done when combined with setting **calculate_max_windows** to a lower number e.g. 24 or 32.
+You can set this to 0 for automatic rate selection when combined with setting **calculate_max_windows** to a lower number e.g. 24 or 32.

 **rate_low_match_export** When enabled consider import rates that are lower than the highest export rate (minus any battery losses).
 This is if you want to be really aggressive about importing just to export, default is False (recommended).

 **rate_high_threshold** Sets the threshold above average rates as to the minimum export rate to consider exporting for - 1.2 = 20% above average rate
 If you set this too high you might not get any export slots.
 If it's too low you might get too many in the 24-hour period.
-You can set this to 0 to consider all possible slots, this can be done when combined with setting **calculate_max_windows** to a lower number e.g. 24 or 32.
+You can set this to 0 for automatic rate selection when combined with setting **calculate_max_windows** to a lower number e.g. 24 or 32.

 **calculate_max_windows** - Maximum number of charge and discharge windows, the default is 32.
 If you system has performance issues you might want to cut this down to something between 16 and 24 to only consider the highest value exports and cheapest imports.
-The maximum usable value would be 96 which is 48 hours split into 30 minute slots
+The maximum usable value would be 96 which is 48 hours split into 30 minute slots and maybe required for best results with a fixed export rate.

 **metric_future_rate_offset_import** Sets an offset to apply to future import energy rates that are not yet published, best used for variable rate tariffs such as Agile import where the rates are not published until 4pm.
 If you set this to a positive value then Predbat will assume unpublished import rates are higher by the given amount.